Veering branched surfaces, surgeries, and geodesic flows: Geodesic flows I: Genus zero orbifolds, Montesinos knots and links

-This case can be tackled using the same strategy as in the last three cases, but now considering a rectangular grid on $\mathbb{R}^2$.
-However, such a strategy will not work for case (5) and so we will have to use a different approach in the next subsection.
-Rather than explaining the approach using the rectangular grid, we choose to instead tackle this case using the approach we will be employing in case (5), since it will be a good warm-up.
-In fact, the description of the construction in case (5) will contain as a special case what we describe in this subsection.
-In view of this, we will defer some of the proofs to the next subsection, where we present them in greater generality.

-Let $Q=[0,2] \times [0,2]$ be the square in $\mathbb{R}^2$ with vertices $(0,0),(2,0),(2,2),(0,2)$.
-Let $G^+$ be the subgroup in $\Isom^+(\mathbb{R}^2)$ which is generated by products of even numbers of reflection across the sides of $Q$.
-Let $G$ be the subgroup in $\Isom(\mathbb{R}^2)$ which is generated by all reflections across the sides of $Q$.
-Let $T$ be the solid torus that is $T^1 \mathbb{R}^2|_Q$.
+The way we construct the initial branched surface $B_0$ will be different in this last case.
+Instead of prescribing surfaces that comprise $\widetilde{B_0}$, we describe the branched surface using a movie of train tracks.
+In the same vein, we will describe the system of equivariant connecting surgery using the trace of an interval in the movie.
+We remark that the subcase when $n=4$ and $(p_1,p_2,p_3,p_4)>(2,2,2,2)$ can be tackled using the same strategy as in the first three cases via a rectangular grid on $\mathbb{R}^2$, but for the benefit of \Cref{sec:highergenus} we choose to present the construction in the way that we do.

+Let $Q$ be a disc with $n$ corners.
+Choose some orientation on $Q$.
+Let $d_1,...,d_n$ be the vertices along $\partial Q$, taken in some cyclic and counterclockwise order, and let $c_i$ be the side of $Q$ going from $d_i$ to $d_{i+1}$.
+Choose some Riemannian metric on $Q$ such that each $c_i$ is a geodesic and each $d_i$ is a right angle.

+Let $T$ be the solid torus that is $T^1 Q$.
 One can construct a branched surface in $T$ by starting from the desired intersection of the branched surface with $\partial T$, then sweeping inwards to get a movie of train tracks on tori, and finally `capping off' by specifying what the branched surface looks like near the core of $T$.
 We will be illustrating these movies as frames obtained by looking from outside $T$ as we sweep the torus inwards.
 In addition, we will want to orient the components of the branch locus of this branched surface.
 This can be done by consistently coorienting every switch of the train tracks in the movie into or out of the page.
 If one wants the orientations to satisfy (iii) of \Cref{defn:vbs} (or \Cref{defn:avbs}), only certain moves are allowed in the movie.
-These moves are illustrated in \Cref{fig:moves1}.
+These moves are illustrated in \Cref{fig:moves1}, where $\otimes$ means that the orientation is into the page while $\odot$ means that the orientation is out of the page.
 The portion of the branched surface near the core of $T$, which we use to cap off the movie, should be verified to satisfy (iii) as well.